yakeenkapali/Java/assignments/01reflectionInJava/README.md

 Reflection allows us to inspect and manipulate classes, interfaces, constructors, methods, and fields at run time.

-> NOTE: Reflection is an advanced feature to be meddle with if one doesn't clearly know what exactly is that they want.
-Using Reflection and not handling it carefully will break the program.

-_"Introspect: A reflective looking inward an examination of one's own thoughts and feelings."_

 ### Why Reflection API ?

 Reflection is an API which is used to examine or modify the behavior of methods, classes, interfaces at runtime.